wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 2 types of query techniques are available in Velo.
 See your specific API to check which technique the query function supports.

-* **Without query builders**: Call query functions that use the API Query Language described in this article to retrieve a list of items.
+* **Without query builders**: Call query functions to retrieve a list of items using the API Query Language described in this article.
 Pass an object defining the query as a parameter to the query function.

 * **With query builders**: Call query functions that build a query to retrieve a list of items.
-The syntax for querying with query builders is different than what is described in this article.
+You can recognize these query functions because they have associated `<item>QueryBuilder` and `<item>QueryResult` class objects.
+These query functions do not use the API query language syntax described here.

 > **Note**: Querying with query builders is the standard Velo querying technique.